At a glance: Medicare health insurance in New Mexico

 - Medicare Advantage availability in New Mexico ranges from two to 23 plans, depending on the county.

-- 30 insurers offer Medigap plans in New Mexico; the state requires Medigap insurers to offer coverage to people under age 65, but they can be charged higher premiums.
+- 30 insurers offer Medigap plans in New Mexico; the state does not require Medigap insurers to offer coverage to people under age 65, but high-risk pool coverage is available for Medicare beneficiaries under age 65 who cannot get private Medigap plans.

 - There are 27 stand-alone Part D prescription plans available in New Mexico in 2019, with premiums that range from about $15 to $126 per month.
 About 71 percent of New Mexico Medicare beneficiaries have Part D coverage, either as stand-alone plans or integrated with Medicare Advantage.